rune/rune/docs/docs/publishing/cli.md

 ### `dusk list` {#dusk-list}

-Displays a list of your games on Dusk.
+Displays a list of your games on Rune.

 ### `dusk update-info` {#dusk-update-info}